On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Introduction and Statement of results

-The most significant feature of CCE manifolds $(X, \ g^+)$ is that the metric $g^+$ is ``canonically" associated with the conformal structure $[\hat g]$ on the boundary at infinity $\partial X$, where $\hat g = g|_{T\partial X}$. $(\partial X, \ [\hat g])$ is called the conformal infinity of a conformally compact manifold $(X, \ g^+)$.
-It is of great interest in both the mathematics and theoretic physics communities to understand the correspondences between conformally compact Einstein manifolds $(X, \ g^+)$ and their conformal infinities $(\partial X, \ [\hat g])$, especially due to the AdS/CFT correspondence in theoretic physics (cf. Maldacena \cite{Mald-1,Mald-2,Mald} and Witten \cite{Wi}). \\
+The most significant feature of CCE manifolds $(X, \ g^+)$ is that the metric $g^+$ canonically determines the conformal structure $[\hat g]$ on the boundary $\partial X$, where $\hat g = g|_{T\partial X}$. $(\partial X, \ [\hat g])$ is called the conformal infinity of the conformally compact manifold $(X, \ g^+)$.
+It is of great interest in both the mathematics and theoretic physics communities to understand the correspondences between conformally compact Einstein manifolds $(X, \ g^+)$ and their conformal infinities $(\partial X, \ [\hat g])$, partially due to the interest of AdS/CFT correspondence in theoretic physics (cf. Maldacena \cite{Mald-1,Mald-2,Mald} and Witten \cite{Wi}).